 - Pour batter into the prepared loaf pan and gently shake the pan back and forth to level batter.

-- Run a sharp knife around the edges and invert bread onto a wire rack to cool.
+- Allow bread to sit for 5 minutes.
+Run a sharp knife around the edges and invert bread onto a wire rack to cool.

 - Use a serrated knife to slice bread into thick slices.